 The range of areas and industries covered by impact investments is very diverse.
 Below are some examples:

 Public and private borrowers in emerging markets often rely on foreign lenders for financing.
-However, these lenders usually only issue loans in foreign currencies.
-This exposes borrowers to exchange rate risk.
+However, these lenders usually only issue loans in hard currencies.
+This exposes local borrowers to exchange rate risk.
 If their currency depreciates, the repayment of the foreign currency loan becomes more expensive.
 This can lead to considerable financial burdens.

 Looking at the societal demand and, above all, the capital requirements for impact investments, the end of the line is far from in sight.
 There is still a high demand for such investments.
 Unlike in Switzerland, German private investors cannot currently invest in impact funds.
 Institutional investors such as insurance companies and pension funds are allowed to do so, however.
 Fund managers, insurance companies and institutional investors are already working on expanding their range of products.
 The positive experiences from previous impact fund investments help to establish impact investments more and more.